Call Us

 Meniscus tear symptoms can vary depending on the size, location, and cause of the tear.
 Common signs include:

-- Knee Pain: Typically localized to the joint line and worsens with twisting or squatting motions.
+- Knee pain: Typically localized to the joint line and worsens with twisting or squatting motions.

-- Swelling And Stiffness: Often develops over the first 24-48 hours following injury.
+- Swelling and stiffness: Often develops over the first 24-48 hours following injury.

-- Popping Sensation: A “pop” might be felt at the time of injury.
+- Popping sensation: A “pop” might be felt at the time of injury.

-- Locking Or Catching: The knee may get stuck or feel like it’s catching during movement.
+- Locking or catching: The knee may get stuck or feel like it’s catching during movement.

 - Instability: A sense of the knee giving way or feeling unstable.

-- Decreased Range Of Motion: Difficulty fully bending or straightening the knee.
+- Decreased range of motion: Difficulty fully bending or straightening the knee.

 These symptoms may come and go, especially if the tear is small or degenerative, making a proper evaluation essential.